- Rockwell Automation Endowed Professor in Connected Systems

 Areas of Expertise

-Dr. Sinha’s research has been published in several journals, including ACM Transactions on MIS, Communications of the ACM, Decision Support Systems, IEEE Transactions on Engineering Management, IEEE Transactions on Software Engineering, IEEE Transactions on Systems, Man, And Cybernetics, Information Systems Research, International Journal of Human-Computer Studies, Journal of AIS, Journal of Biomedical Informatics, Journal of MIS, and MIS Quarterly.
-He has been the recipient of several Lubar School research and teaching awards.
+Dr. Sinha’s research has been published in several journals, including ACM Transactions on MIS, Communications of the ACM, Decision Support Systems, IEEE Transactions on Engineering Management, IEEE Transactions on Software Engineering, IEEE Transactions on Systems, Man, And Cybernetics, Information Systems Research, International Journal of Human-Computer Studies, Journal of AIS, Journal of Biomedical Informatics, Journal of MIS, MIS Quarterly, and Production and Operations Management.
+He has been the recipient of several Lubar College research and teaching awards.

 Sample of Recent Publications